 Are there client or competitor lists that need to be identified

-Determine appropriate timing for the meeting to provide notice
+Determine appropriate timing for meeting to provide notice of

-of termination.
-Consider who should be in attendance at that
+termination.
+Consider who should be in attendance at the

 Consider issues relating to employment references and/or